A Better Life for Their Children

 Of the original 4,978 schools, only about 500 survive.
 To tell this story visually, Feiler drove more than twenty-five thousand miles, photographed 105 schools, and interviewed dozens of former students, teachers, preservationists, and community leaders.
 Brief narratives written by Feiler accompany each photograph, telling the stories of Rosenwald schools’ connections to the Trail of Tears, Great Migration, Tuskegee Syphilis Study, embezzlement, and murder.

 Today the Rosenwald School Project houses its archives at the Fisk University Special Collections.
-You can search for Rosenwald School locations in your area.

 About the photographer